RedonAlla/RA.CleanArchitecture.Template/README.md

 # RA.CleanArchitecture.Template

-**RA.Clean.Architecture.Template** is a robust.NET solution template designed to streamline development using Clean Architecture principles.
+**RA.Clean.Architecture.Template** is a robust .NET solution template designed to streamline development using Clean Architecture principles.
 Provides a well-structured starting point for building scalable and maintainable .NET applications.

 This approach emphasizes a separation of concerns, placing business logic at the center of the application and making it independent of infrastructure details like databases or external services.